Simspace/island/README.md

     _AlgTree        :: IsAlgTree     poad => Iso' poad (AlgTree           Identity     (FieldsTrie poad)) _TwistedAlgTree :: IsAlgTree     poad => Iso' poad (TwistedAlgTree Id OnlyLeaf     (FieldsTrie poad)) _TwistedAlgTrie :: IsAlgTree     poad => Iso' poad (TwistedAlgTrie Id OnlyTrieLeaf (FieldsTrie poad))

-The optics for Rec and CoRec are already be provided by vinyl, but are re-exported under this new name for completeness.

 Type Classes
 ---